Women Praying In the Masjid

 Bilal ibn Abdullah ibn Umar heard this hadith his father Ibn Umar narrated and said, “We will definitely prevent them!”
 Ibn Umar became angry and said, “I tell you ‘The Prophet (SAW) said’ and you tell me ‘We will definitely prevent them’??”
 (Sahih Muslim)

 Nafi’ was the freed slave of Ibn Umar, and Salim was the son of Ibn Umar.
 They were together the best students of Ibn Umar (RA).
-Mujahid was also a reliable transmitter from Ibn Umar according to Bukhari and Muslim.
+Mujahid was an extremely well-known scholar of Makkah and student of Ibn Abbas and also a reliable transmitter from Ibn Umar according to Bukhari and Muslim.

 Habib ibn Abi Thabit’s Narration from Ibn Umar